Phone-GWP-group

 Whilst the material itself is manufactured in a process whereby nitrogen is “blown” into the polyethylene before expanding, perhaps of more interest is the foam conversion processes that this material allows for.

 Plastazote® foam can be easily shaped and cut.
-It can be routed cleanly using CNC machinery, as well as being easy to spilt, saw, die cut, shaped using water jet equipment, butt welded and even heat laminated.
+It can be routed cleanly on CNC machinery, split, sawn, die-cut, shaped with waterjet equipment, butt-welded, and even heat-laminated.

 Manufacturer of Plastazote